People hugging, crying outside Church Unlimited in Auckland after emergency incident

-People could be seen hugging and crying outside a west Auckland church this afternoon after emergency services were called to an incident there.
+People could be seen hugging and crying outside a West Auckland church this afternoon after emergency services were called to a serious incident there.

 The incident, which happened at Church Unlimited on Te Atatu Rd in Glendene, was first reported at 10.17am.

+WorkSafe told the Herald it was aware of the incident and making enquiries to "determine our next steps"

-A St John spokeswoman said two ambulances were sent to the incident while a St John manager and an intensive care paramedic also attended.
+A St John spokeswoman said two ambulances were sent to the scene while a St John manager and an intensive care paramedic also attended.

 The fire service had also responded, she said.
 All other queries would need to be referred to police, she said.